 Results from “moving pictures” data

 All time-series from adult feces and palm microbiomes [13] showed significant phylogenetic underdispersion of first-time zOTU detections (Fig. 2).
 This means that when a zOTU was detected for the first time in one of these communities, it was more likely to be phylogenetically similar to a zOTU that had previously been detected in community.
 For both the male and female subject, D estimates were lower (more underdispersed) in the feces than in the palms, left and right palm D estimates were similar to each other, and tongue D estimates were higher.
 All sites except the tongue showed statistically significant underdispersion in both subjects, while tongue data were not significantly different than the neutral model.
+The results for the “individual null” were the same.
 In the comparison between “meta” and “self” models, “meta” models needed to be much more underdispersed than “self” in order to approximate empirical phylogenetic diversity accumulation (Fig. S2).
 We also observed a general upward trend in D in our sliding window analysis of the male right palm dataset (Fig. S3), although this trend was only observed over 19 days.

 Results from infant gut data

 Empirical phylodiversity accumulation in the infant gut microbiome [7] showed a sharp increase in phylodiversity after day 161 (Fig. 3), the same date that the subject began consuming baby formula.
 This suggests that baby formula changed the phylogenetic colonization patterns of the developing infant gut.
 We analyzed this dataset as two separate time-series, one before formula use and one during, and both had negative D estimates, with the pre-formula D estimate being lower (Fig. 4).
 While the pre-formula dataset was significantly underdispersed (P=0.007), the formula dataset was not significantly different from the neutral model, although this result is marginal (P=0.107).
+When the “individual null” was used instead, both were significantly underdispersed.
 Infant gut data from Finnish infants [35] were sampled at a much lower temporal resolution, and as such were not split between formula use.
 31 out of 33 individuals analyzed exhibited significant underdispersion, and the other two were not significantly different from the neutral model.
 Both nonsignificant individuals were from the group treated with heavy antibiotics, but even so, no significant difference in D values was detected between antibiotics and control groups (Fig. S4).
+However, when the “individual null” was used, all subjects exhibited significant underdispersion.
 Estimates of D did not significantly correlate with the number of zOTUs in a dataset, the total phylodiversity of the dataset, the initial phylodiversity of the dataset, or the number of samples in a dataset (Fig. S5).

 Discussion